Singing (concert subject)

 If necessary, an interview with the examination board (discussion of motivation, background, previous studies, expectations or career prospects).

-• Required language level: at least A2 before the end of the 2nd semester (Common European Framework of Reference CEFR 2001)
+• Required language level: at least A2 (Common European Framework of Reference for Languages GER 2001)

-• Information on the German examination and the recognised certificates can be found HERE
+• Information on the approved language certificates can be found HERE

 • Examination registration during the application period online via the registration portal for university applicants